Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 It will change states using the **PCSrcRes** signal, as this is always 1 when a branch is taken, and 0 otherwise.
 It should also only change when a branch instruction is in the execution stage.
 As such, this state machine will be enabled by **BranchOpE[0]**

+**Branch Target Buffer (BTB):**

+This is a buffer that will simply contains the branch target address associated with a given index, which again will be the 10 LSB's of the current address.
+This will start out with no valid, or tag bits, as I believe that they would not add much performance benifit, at least without making more major changes to the current microarchitecture.

+The TargetMatch signal can be used to replace outdated, or uninitialized entries in the buffer.
+As a reminder, this signal is 1 whenenver the BTB's branch target address, and actual branch target address are equal, and 0 otherwise.
+As such, whenever TargetMatch is 0, it will indicate that the newly calcualted address is to replace the old BTB entry.

+This naive overwrite policy will be used, as I beleive that more information about the location and density of branches would be needed in order to make a more sophisticated overwrite policy worth the area and effort.

 **Local Branch Predictors:**

 These branch predictors will have 4 states, and their outputs will be called LocalPred.
 The state machines outputs will be as follows: